jeckman/wpgplus/README.txt

 == Changelog ==

+= 0.8.2 =
+* That's what I get for weekend coding.
+Left a number of old debug statements in the main plugin file that weren't using the new function.
+* Updated plugin requirements - needs WordPress 3.2 as a major issue with redirection => 0
+  was fixed in that release.
+Given 3.4 is out now I'm ok with that.

 = 0.8.1 =
 * Left an outdated "echo" statement in the logout function for 0.8 - fixed